 Deploy your Azure VMs in a dedicated environment

-Azure Dedicated Host Preview provides physical servers that host one or more Azure virtual machines.
+Azure Dedicated Host provides physical servers that host one or more Azure virtual machines.
 Your server is dedicated to your organization and workloads—capacity isn’t shared with other customers.
 This host-level isolation helps address compliance requirements.
 As you provision the host, you gain visibility into (and control over) the server infrastructure, and you determine the host’s maintenance policies.

 Provides visibility into, and control over, the server infrastructure running your Azure VMs